hertie-data-science-lab/azure-for-students/readme.md

 * For Size, select See all sizes -> go to the search bar (Search by VM size) and search for NC6 (the VMs with GPU provision) -> Choose NC6_Promo.

 * For Authentication type, choose SSH public key, choose an unique username, then Review + Create.
 You will prompted to download an SSH key to your local machine (a file with .pem extension).
-Keep it a safe folder as it will be the key to access your remote virtual machine.
+Keep it in a safe folder as it will be the key to access your remote virtual machine.

 ### Step 3: Access your Virtual Machine from your local machine

 After a few minutes, your Virtual Machine will be set up and you can start to use it.
 Click on Connect -> SSH

-You can then follow the steps indicated to connect your :
+You can then follow the steps indicated to connect to your Azure hosted remote machine:

 * Fire up your terminal (or command prompt if you use Windows)
 * Change file access level for the SSH private key file (the .pem file) with the following command: